jamesmacwhite/gedling-borough-council-bin-calendars/USAGE.md

         url: https://www.gbcbincalendars.co.uk/ical/gedling_borough_council_tuesday_b_garden_bin_schedule.ics
 ```

+The HACS Waste Collection Schedule integration also supports parsing another widely used project [UK Bin Collection Data (UKBCD)](https://github.com/mampfes/hacs_waste_collection_schedule/blob/master/doc/source/ukbcd.md).
+This project is supported as data sources for both.

 ## HomeAssistant: UKBinCollectionData (UKBCD)

 The [UK Bin Collection Data](https://github.com/robbrad/UKBinCollectionData) project aims to create a way of providing bin collection data in JSON format from UK councils which have no direct API to do so.

-The JSON APIs provided for each bin collection calendar by this project is used in the UKBCD project for the [GedlingBoroughCouncil.py parser](https://github.com/robbrad/UKBinCollectionData/blob/master/uk_bin_collection/uk_bin_collection/councils/GedlingBoroughCouncil.py) which resolves the issue of having to manually define each collection date as static values.
+The JSON API data provided for each bin collection calendar by this project is directly used for the [GedlingBoroughCouncil.py parser](https://github.com/robbrad/UKBinCollectionData/blob/master/uk_bin_collection/uk_bin_collection/councils/GedlingBoroughCouncil.py).

-## Bin collection street search API
+## Open Bin collection street search API

 Using a Cloudflare Worker, an API is available at api.gbcbincalendars.co.uk which provides bin collection search, using street name values.
 The source of this data is from [Gedling Borough Council directly](https://apps.gedling.gov.uk/refuse/search.aspx).
-This is the official data source from Gedling, however it lacks any form of API/endpoint.
+This is the only official data source from Gedling, however it lacks any form of usable API/endpoint.
 The Cloudflare worker performs searches and scrapes the results to return as JSON.
 You can read more about this on the [API docs](API.md).

 ## Other